Disability Rights and Heritable Genome Editing: Resources for Teaching and Learning

 - “Can We Cure Genetic Disease Without Slipping Into Eugenics?” by Nathaniel Comfort, The Nation

-- “My ‘Orphan Disease’ Has Given Me a New Family” by Rosemarie Garland-Thompson, The New York Times
+- “My ‘Orphan Disease’ Has Given Me a New Family” by Rosemarie Garland-Thomson, The New York Times

 - “Please Don’t Edit Me Out” by Rebecca Cokley, The Washington Post